golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 !!! info

-    If you don't remember your key(wallet) you can always check it by typing in the command line: `yagna app-key list`
+    If you don't remember your key you can always check it by typing in the command line: `yagna app-key list`

 #### Run your first app on Golem Network

-To run your scrypt on the Golem Network simply run the command:
+To run your script on the Golem Network simply run the command:

 ```bash
 node index.js